mrl5/python-design-patterns/README.md

 5.	[ ] Chain of responsibility

 # See also
+-
 - [The Little Book of Python Anti-Patterns] by [@QuantifiedCode]
 - [The Hitchhiker's Guide to Python] by [@realpython]
 - [Dive Into Python 3] by [Mark Pilgrim]
+- [python-patterns] - a collection of design patterns and idioms in Python by [@faif]
 - A [detailed description of design patterns] by [SourceMaking](https://sourcemaking.com/)

 [Python: Design Patterns]: https://www.linkedin.com/learning/python-design-patterns